drufball/yosai/_drafts/flaws.md

 They heard the predatory click and scrape of talons landing against the rocky earth of the plateau.
 There was a series of caws as the creatures coordinated, followed by an abrupt silence as they pushed into the air again.
 The tension persisted a heartbeat longer before there was another hail of clicks and scrapes, this time scattered around the boulders near the cliff.
 The pattern repeated itself.
 Silence.
 Talons.
 The sounds grew closer.

 They heard a creature land on a stone nearby.
-Eizo took a small stone and bounced it off a nearby boulder.
+Eizo took a small stone and bounced it off a boulder.
 The nearby tengu made a curious sound, it's caw soft and with an upward inflection.
 Silence.
 There was a rush of feathers and disturbed earth as a crow tengu dropped to the ground amidst the boulders.
 It's back was to them.

 Eizo pounced instantly.
 He brought his staff in a low sweep, cutting the creature's feet out from under it.
 As it fell, Eizo twisted the staff and delivered two sharp blows, one to the creature's chest and the other to the side of its head.
 The creature was unconscious before it hit the ground.

 A chorus of cries erupted around them as the tengu responded to the dull thwack of Eizo's staff against feathered flesh.
 Eizo stepped back against the boulder as the tengu descended.

 The remaining creatures had the sense to land together, alert and looking around them.
 Up close, Denri saw the daitengu did not have the large black beaks of the crow tengu.
-Besides the red skin and bone-white hair, the only difference between the daitengu faces and those humans was a long, beaklike nose.
+Besides the red skin and bone-white hair, the only difference between the daitengu faces and those of humans was a long, beaklike nose.

 Again, Eizo leapt forward without hesitation.
 Denri wondered if the man even understood what the word fear meant.